Evilpasture/project-zahlen/README.md

 The project is primarily developed on Linux and macOS, but should also work on Windows as originally planned.
 That is true, if your compiler supports standard C++26 features.
 Otherwise, tough luck.
 Compile GCC 16.1.1+ yourself.

+The project can also be compiled with Bloomberg Clang with its own libcxx and libunwind and work effectively.
+However, precompiled headers are buggy due to unknown internal compiler errors.
+Make sure to pass your compiled runtime `-stdlib=libc++` to the compiler and `-lc++abi` to the linker.

+I'd love to give instructions but it took an entire morning of my life to just get it to work.

-See [here](https://en.cppreference.com/cpp/compiler_support/26) for compiler support information.
+See [here](https://en.cppreference.com/cpp/compiler_support/26) for detailed compiler support information.

 These packages are expected to be installed on the host operating system: